-The Silverthorne condo had plenty of room, including a nice fireplace.
-We always found good ways to entertain ourselves when we weren't on the slopes.
+The Silverthorne rental had plenty of room, including a nice fireplace.
+We always found ways to entertain ourselves when we weren't on the slopes.
 Looks like William was using the fireplace warmth to thaw out !

 We took one day off and drove up to Leadville, the highest in elevation incorporated city in the USA.